ewinapun/ewinapun.github.io/_projects/1_project.markdown

 ## Introducing a pressure sensor

-I spent two years in USC Biomedical Microsystems Laboratory working as an undergraduate researcher.
-One of the projects aims to treat hydrocephalus via a novel pressure sensor.[^note1] Hydrocephalus occurs when excessive cerebrospinal fluid accumulates in the brain, resulting in an abnormal widening of spaces.
+Hydrocephalus occurs when excessive cerebrospinal fluid accumulates in the brain, which results in an abnormal widening of spaces.
 Since fluid accumulation poses potentially life-threatening pressure against brain tissues, it is necessary to monitor pressure chronically to drive timely therapeutic interventions.
 Hence, a new, flexible, MEMS-based, low-powered, biocompatible pressure sensor was being developed.
 This pressure sensor enables reliable sensing for chronic *in-vivo* implantation and provides immediate access to actionable pressure data.
 My job is to characterize the transducer's design to maximize its sensitivity.
 So how does it work?

 ## Principle of pressure sensing using a microbubble